BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 # Day 28 – Floods & Exploits!
 📅 Date: 4 July 2025
 Whoa!
 Today felt heavy but exciting. 💥 DDoS attacks are like digital tsunamis—learning how they cripple systems was wild.
 Also, CVE-2017-5638?
 Damn, that tiny header bug wrecked Equifax! 😳 Makes me realize how one oversight can burn down even giants.
 Slowly feeling like I'm connecting all the dots in this journey.

+# Day 29 – Feeling Like a Real Pentester
+📅 Date: 5 July 2025
+Woah, today was all about *planning and discovery*!
+The passive recon part felt like detective work—sneaking around with WHOIS and social media.
+Active recon got me hyped too; ping sweeps and DNS enumeration gave me a sense of *"mapping enemy territory."* 😎 Definitely feels like I’m stepping into the real pentester mindset now.